 Your baby will be developing body strength and control, now able to lift their head from front or back resting positions and to bring things to their mouth.
-Babies will be sleeping up to six hours through the night at this point - or they may not!
+Babies may be sleeping longer periods overnight at this point - or they may not!
 Sleep isn't linear and every baby will be different.

 Babies at four months might be trying to roll over and sit up, starting to vocalise clear sounds, and putting everything they can find into their mouths.
 This is an important skill for them to master on their way to eating solid food, but on its own isn't a sign it's time to offer solids.

 Your baby will have doubled in birth weight by now.
 Their strength and control has grown considerably and they can start to communicate desires to you through body language, like reaching for things or grasping their hands at you because they want to be picked up.

 Six-month old babies are approaching a rapid stage in their development.
-They are pushing their bodies up into a crawling position, crying out for attention when you leave a room and finally ready to try solid foods.
+They are pushing their bodies up into a crawling position, crying out for attention when you leave a room and are more likely to be ready to try solid foods.

 By now it’s likely that your baby’s first tooth has appeared.
 Teething can be an uncomfortable period for many babies, who look for objects to chew to alleviate the pain.
 Most seven-month old babies can now sit unsupported and will crawl or shuffle when placed on the floor.

 If you haven't already baby-proofed your home, now is the time - your little one is likely looking for opportunities to explore their world, so make sure it's ready for them.
 Your baby will also have a greater understanding of their environment and they will search for, point at and throw objects.
-They will also be able to recognise objects and people by name.
+They will also be able to recognise objects and people.

 Nine-month old babies can grasp foods and will be working hard on developing the coordination to feed themselves.
 They may be pulling themselves into an upright position and may also be taking supported steps.
 Babies at nine months can understand simple instructions and are likely to understand their own names.